psychcomposite/psychcomposite.github.io/framework/primitives/reconciling.md

 # Reconciling (R)

->A preference to reconcile with external ambiguity, instead of enforcing your own order and structure in the outside world.
+>A preference to reconcile with external ambiguity over prioritizing and imposin one's own internal system or worldview.

 ## Proxies